How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Which messages attract better customers

-If you want your follow-up to be fast and consistent (so good leads do not go cold), connect tracking to contractor marketing automation solutions.
-This is one reason many busy contractors choose a google maps optimization service that includes tracking and simple reporting.
+In addition, if you want your follow-up to be fast and consistent (so good leads do not go cold), connect tracking to contractor marketing automation solutions.
+That is why many busy contractors choose a google maps optimization service that includes tracking and simple reporting.

 If You Do Only One Thing This Week